kototoibashi/dvd-pickup-microscope-poc/docs/index.md

   * Easy to make.
   * Good characteristics.
 * Cons
-  * The size of the sample is limited (weight would be limited to about 1 g).
+  * The size of the sample is limited. (weight would be limited to about 1 g)
   * The range of motion is narrow.

 ### Linear stage